A lattice Boltzmann method for Biot's consolidation model of linear poroelasticity: Introduction

 Concerning linear elasticity, the first LBM was introduced in \cite{Marconi2003} using two wave equations of the same speed describing the motion of longitudinal and transverse displacements.
 This approach was adopted in \cite{OBrien2012} using extended velocity sets in 2D and 3D combined with finite difference schemes and flux limiters to avoid spurious oscillations.
-Furthermore, arbitrary Poisson's ratios, and thus different wave speeds, were achieved by an extension developed in \cite{Murphy2018} for hypoelastic materials and in \cite{Escande2020} for linear materials.
-Several boundary conditions to this method were developed in \cite{Escande2020,Faust2024}.
+Furthermore, arbitrary Poisson's ratios, and thus different wave speeds, were achieved by an extension to isotropic linear materials in \cite{Murphy2018,Escande2020}.
+The realization of several types of boundary conditions has been developed in \cite{Escande2020,Faust2024}.
 Another approach is discussed in \cite{Schlueter2018}, where anti-plane shear deformation is assumed to simplify the equations into a scalar wave equation, that is subsequently solved by LBM.
 An extension to two wave equations describing dilation and rotation in 2D is presented in \cite{Schlueter2021}.
 There, the two equations are solved by two separate LBMs, which are coupled via finite difference schemes.
-Recently, a vectorial LBM has been proposed in \cite{Boolakee2024} for linear elastodynamics in two-dimensional domains with periodic or Dirichlet boundary.
+Recently, a vectorial LBM has been proposed in \cite{Boolakee2025} for linear elastodynamics in two-dimensional domains with periodic or Dirichlet boundary.

 While all these methods solve dynamic elasticity, the approximation of quasi-static elasticity by LBM is more intricate.
 LBMs are essentially explicit schemes in time, and hence not directly applicable to elliptic equations.
 To circumvent this, the addition of a time-dependent damping term was proposed in \cite{Yin2016}, which leads to an iterative LBM that solves the quasi-static equation when approaching the steady-state.
 In particular, the method in \cite{Yin2016} combines a vectorial LBM for the components of the displacement with a finite difference approximation of the divergence.
 Using the same pseudo-time approach, quasi-static linear elasticity in 2D has been solved in \cite{Boolakee2023} using a MRT LBM on a reduced velocity stencil.
 While originally posed as an periodic problem, the treatment of Dirichlet and Neumann boundary conditions is discussed in \cite{Boolakee2023BC}.